-Baked Barbecue Pork Chops Recipe
+Baked Barbecue Pork Chops

 - 4 boneless pork loin chops (3/4 inch thick and 4 ounces each)

 - 2 teaspoons canola oil

 - 1/4 cup ketchup

 - Sprinkle pork chops with 1/4 teaspoon salt and pepper.
 In a large cast-iron or other ovenproof skillet, cook chops in oil until browned, 3-4 minutes on each side.

 - In a small saucepan, combine the water, ketchup, vinegar, celery seed, nutmeg, bay leaf and remaining salt; bring to a boil.
 Pour over pork.

 - Cover and bake at 350° until a thermometer reads 145°, 15-20 minutes.
 Discard bay leaf.